 One thing that gardening teaches you is the ability to see potential in all that surrounds you.
-This was something I had to learn the hard way when we purchased our home along the shore of Lake Michigan because the property had been badly neglected for 10 years.
-Through the process of clearing the land, my husband and I discovered a beautiful stone wall built into a large hill, at the base of which was a mucky, wet depression (30 feet long and wide).
+This was something I had to learn the hard way when my husband and I purchased our home along the shore of Lake Michigan, because the property had been badly neglected for 10 years.
+Through the process of clearing the land, we discovered a beautiful stone wall built into a large hill, at the base of which was a mucky, wet depression (30 feet long and wide).
 Because I had learned to take the good along with the bad with this property, I started thinking of a way to work with the low-lying depression, instead of calling in the dump trucks and French-drain experts to dry out the spot.
 That’s when I decided not to fight nature but to embrace it by creating a bog garden.

 Walls make the spot a destination